valiente57/ETH-AVAX_Module_2_Wallet/README.md

 ## Funtionality

-Interact with the wallet through the UI, connect the wallet and perfom the transactions(Deposite, Withdraw, Transfer).
+Interact with the wallet through the UI, connect the wallet and perform the transactions(Deposite, Withdraw, Transfer).